 - Switch on the lamp and highlight the changing colours of the thermochromic plastic (counter-intuitively lower temperature is indicated by red and higher by blue).

 - Switch off the lamp and rotate the base of the globe so the nothern hemisphere is tilted directly away from the lamp (winter in the UK).
 Emphasise that you have not changed the lamp-globe distance.

 - When the northern hemisphere is tilted away from the Sun is it summer or winter in the UK?

 - What season is it south of the equator?

 This demonstration tackles the common misconception that winter happens because the Sun is further away.
-To show that summer in the northern hemisphere corresponds to winter in southern, and vice versa, compare the UK (55°N) to a similar latitude south of the equator (eg Bouvet Island in the South Atlantic at 54°S).
+Compare the UK (55°N) to a similar latitude south of the equator (eg Bouvet Island in the South Atlantic at 54°S) to emphasise that summer in the northern hemisphere corresponds to winter in southern, and vice versa,